En Kadamai: Plot

 Dharmalingam, a rich landlord, is the father of two sons and a daughter.
-His eldest son has a love marriage with a poor teacher's daughter, Kamala.
+His eldest son enters into a love marriage with a poor teacher's daughter, Kamala.
 Dharmalingam disowns them.
 The son dies, and Kamala is left homeless, with a little child.
 Nathan, a police inspector, gives Kamala shelter in his house and decides to help her fight her case for the property.
-But Kamala is murdered on the way to the court hearing.
+But Kamala is murdered on her way to the court hearing.
 Fingers point at Dharmalingam and his son Shankar.
 Shankar and Nathan's sister Uma are in love.
 Nathan comes to investigate the case and falls in love with Dharmalingam's daughter Sarasu.
 Now, Nathan is in a dilemma over whether he should protect Shankar as he is his sister's sweetheart, or drop the case because he loves Dharmalingam's daughter.